 We’re told we have world leading chicken standards here in Britain – but what does that actually mean and why does it matter?

-However, after hearing a lot of confusing stories about chicken standards in the media recently, Emma still has some questions that need answering.
 What is the real story behind chlorinated chicken?
 And how does the UK compare with other countries on our welfare standards in general?

 To get some answers, Emma caught up with University Professor and leading independent food safety expert, Guy Poppy, who explains the difference in safety and hygiene standards here in the UK versus other countries.